 You can experience this event from home if you have an Apple TV or an iPhone.
 Your Apple TV will need to be second generation and higher running, at least, version 6.2.
 If you want to use your iPhone or iPad to stream the event, you can do so by clicking on this link.

 Please note that your iPhone or iPad will need to be running iOS 7 or higher.
 You can use your Mac and Safari to stream the event as well by clicking the link above if you are running OS X 10.8.5.
-Although there is always a love hate relationship with Windows users, you can still follow the event on your Windows machine if you have Windows 10 PCs.
+Although there is always a love-hate relationship with Windows users, you can still follow the event on your Windows machine if you have Windows 10 PCs.
 Also, Windows 10 users will only be able to watch the show on Microsoft’s Edge browser.

 This time around, Apple has launched an App called “Apple Events” that will allow the Apple TV users to stream the event to their Apple TV.

-These events always have an interesting mix of the expected and the surprising.
+These events always have an exciting mix of the expected and the surprising.
 Many expectations are rumored before the official announcement, but Apple rumors are always plentiful, and often wrong.
 So if you are an Apple Fan, sign up for the March 21st event and check out the live stream on your Apple Device.

 Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.